Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Abstract

-Our empirical study conducted in the SDC domain shows that \approach doubles the number of safety-critical failures that virtual tests can detect at the same level of execution time compared to baselines: random and greedy-based test case orderings.
-Furthermore, this meta-heuristic search performs statistically better than both baselines in terms of detecting safety-critical failures.
+\mapproach{} significantly (p-value$<=0.1e-10$) improves the ability to detect safety-critical failures at the same level of execution time compared to baselines: random and greedy-based test case orderings.
+Besides, our study indicates that multi-objective meta-heuristics outperform single-objective approaches when prioritizing simulation-based tests for SDCs.

-\approach effectively prioritize test cases for SDCs with a large improvement in fault detection while its overhead (up to 0.34\% of the test execution cost) is negligible.
+\mapproach prioritizes test cases with a large improvement in fault detection while its overhead (up to 0.45\% of the test execution cost) is negligible.

 \ccsdesc[500]{Software and its engineering~Search-based software engineering} \ccsdesc[500]{Software and its engineering~Software testing and debugging}

 \keywords{Autonomous Systems, Software Simulation, Test Case Prioritization}